propet/nvim/README.md

 * iron.nvim (send your code to a REPL, according to the language you're editing.
 Create a new REPL with the command *IronRepl*.
 And send the code to the REPL with *ctr*.
 You can also call the previous command with *cp* (remember: call previous))
 * tpope/vim-commentary (comment lines with *gc*, and *gcc*)
 * tpope/vim-surround (change, create or remove surrounding elements like *{}*)
-* itchyny/lightline.vim (a bottom bar with info, for which you can change its colorscheme independently of the text)
 * nerdtree (show file structures) -> toogle mapped to *C-n*
 * jiangmiao/auto-pairs (when open a paraenthesis or brackets , automatically create the other)
 * michaeljsmith/vim-indent-object (add idented text object, useful for python-like idented blocks of text. cii (changes inner identation). cai (changes inner identation included the top line)).